 - Opening days: All days except national events

 - In November to March: 8.00a.m to 5.00p.m

 - Adult: 30,000 VND for Vietnamese and foreigners

 - Students: 15,000 VND (ID, students card required)

 - Children under the age of 15: Free

-- Dress code: Visitors should pay attention to formal outfits, specifically no hat, shorts or mini skirt when visiting worshipping/sanctuary parts.
+Visitors should pay attention to formal outfits, specifically no hat, shorts or mini skirt when visiting worshipping/sanctuary parts.

-When was the temple constructed?
+When was the Temple of Literature Hanoi constructed?

 - Located in the south of Imperial Citadel of Thang Long, the temple was built in 1070 during the period of Ly Thanh Tong’s dynasty.

 - Its original purpose is to honor Confucius, known as a Chinese teacher, editor, politician, and philosopher of the Spring and Autumn period of Chinese history and nowadays is to laud high- ranking scholars of Vietnam.